carmoran0/Empire-1_6-Continued/README.md

 Depending on what you want to add, though, consider making a submod (especially for new resource types or settlement types).
 It's way easier than ever before!

 # Credit
 This mod was initially developed by Saakra, a lone Mod Dev.
-He has since moved on due to IRL issues and handed over the reigns of development to the community.
+He has since moved on due to IRL issues and handed over the reins of development to the community.

 The current active maintainer is yours truly, Matathias.